opensourcefeed/opensourcefeed.github.io/desktop-gnome.md

   applicationCategory: DesktopApplication
 ---

-**Latest stable release: GNOME 50 "Tokyo" — released 18 March 2026**
+**Latest stable release: GNOME 51 "A Coruña" — released 17 September 2026**

 **GNOME** (GNU Network Object Model Environment) is a free and open source desktop environment developed for GNU/Linux and BSD operating systems.
 It is one of the most widely used desktop environments in the Linux world, shipped by default in [Fedora Linux](/distribution/fedora), [Ubuntu](/distribution/ubuntu), and [Red Hat Enterprise Linux](/distribution/redhat), among others.